 Want to know the best organic food to eat, and the food you don’t need to eat if money is tight?
 Read on!

 Organic food has been scientifically cited as being better for you but can be more expensive to buy.
 Therefore, I’ve been doing a little research into what organic food to eat and which organic food you don’t necessarily need to buy if money is tight.
-That research led me to the Pesticide Action Network UK (PAN UK), who published the best and worst food in the UK for pesticide residues.
+That research led me to the Pesticide Action Network UK (PAN UK), which published the best and worst food in the UK for pesticide residues.

 In my list of organic food to eat, I’ve listed the foods that PAN UK found to have the highest levels of pesticide residues.
 These are the ones that are worth spending a little bit more money on for the organic versions.
 For example, 90% of pears that PAN UK sampled were found to have pesticide residues, and that figure is 89% for apples and 88% for grapes.